corneliusmunz/legoino/README.md

 # Examples
+All the included examples are a great source to find a solution or pattern for your problem you want to solve with your Arduino sketch.

 You can find different Examples in the "examples" folder.
 You can select the examples in your Arduino IDE via the Menu "File->Examples".
 Just have a look on the videos to see the examples running :smiley:
 * **BoostHub.ino:** Example who uses the basic boost moovements (feasable for M.T.R.4 or Vernie model). http://www.youtube.com/watch?v=VgWObhyUmi0
 * **BoostHubColorSensor.ino:** Example which reads in the color Sensor value on port C and uses the detected color to set the Hub LED accordingly. https://youtu.be/_xCd9Owy1nk